GertjanReynaert/ShutterbugsEmber/README.md

 # Shutterbugs-ember

+Demo app for showcasing how to create an ember component

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.